Wilfrid M. de Freitas - Bookseller

 A-528

 Tilden, William T. Tennis A to Z. London: Victor Gollancz Ltd., 1950.
 First edition.
 "Drawings by Frederick E. Banbery."
 Original rust brown cloth lettered in gilt on spine; tail of spine creased and dusty, publisher's name dulled.
-Contents clean and tight.
+Contents otherwise clean and tight.
 Buff dust jacket printed in brown, soiled, especially at margins and spine; spine ends frayed with minor loss; top edge creased; price-clipped.
 A very good copy.

 $20